scottrippey/zustand-refined/README.md

 avoid several [anti-patterns](#zustand-anti-patterns)
 and help achieve these **best practices**:

-- **Top Performance**
+- **Performance**
   - It should be easy to avoid unnecessary rerendering.
   - Hooks should only subscribe to the actual data they need.
-  - Zustand's caching and memoization techniques should be used correctly.
+  - Zustand's memoization techniques should be used correctly.
   - Actions should be static, and never cause rerenders.
 - **Separation of concerns**
   - The concepts of defining state, reading state, and updating state should be kept separate.